STEM TEACHING TOOLS GRANTS - Gravely Grants

 directly to the selected teacher(s) sometime during the school year, preferably in the fall, and then spent by the teacher(s)

-for such items or activities as consumable supplies, hardware, software, SMART boards, projectors or other equipment.
+for such items or activities as consumable supplies, hardware, software, SMART boards, projectors or other equipment with a STEM focus.
 Grants can also be used to fund extra-curricular activities sponsored by STEM teachers such as robotics clubs, math clubs, and FIRST competitions.
+Except

 6. To confirm continued participation